Daylight (Matt and Kim song)

 "Daylight" is a song by American indie pop duo Matt and Kim.
 It was the first single from their second studio album Grand.
 The duo performed this song on August 26, 2009 on the Jimmy Kimmel Live! show.
 The song appears in the video game NBA Live 10 and is the only non-hip hop song on the soundtrack.
-The "Troublemaker" Remix of the song, featuring De La Soul, is included on the soccer video game FIFA 10, and also included in NBA Live 10.
+The "Troublemaker" Remix of the song, featuring De La Soul, is included on the soccer video game FIFA 10, Need for Speed: Nitro, and also included in NBA Live 10.
 The song also appears in The Sims 3: World Adventures, translated into Simlish.

 Song

 Taking seven months to make, "Daylight" was written and performed by Matt and Kim, which consists of vocalist and keyboardist Matt Johnson and drummer Kim Schifino.
 Johnson recorded, mixed and produced the track, with additional production and recording from Colby Dix.
 Joe LaPorta finally mastered the track at The Lodge in New York City.
 Lyrically, the song deals with longing for home, and includes brief descriptions about life on Grand Street in Brooklyn, New York.